 Next, preheat your oven to 400 F and line a round baking dish with parchment paper.
-Sprinkle some extra flour over the dough so you can get it out of the bowl easily, and transfer it to the round baking dish.
+Sprinkle some extra flour over the dough so you can get it out of the bowl easily, and transfer it to the round baking pan.
 Shake it a few times, and gently pat the dough with your hands so that it fills the space of the round dish evenly.

 Let the dough rest for another 30 minutes, to rise once more.
 This should be happening while your oven is preheating, so no time is lost here really.
 As you can see in the picture above, the dough will rise again in these 30 minutes.

 And now you’re pretty much ready to bake!
 All of our prep happened in under 2 hours.
 Not 24, or 8, or 10, but less than 2!
 That’s why I love this recipe.